-Confirmation as a Mycobacterium with species identification is normally reported within 7 working days of receipt of a culture.
-This is achieved by AFB microscopy to confirm the presence of mycobacteria and WGS for identification of cultures.
+Confirmation as a Mycobacterium with species identification is normally reported within 14 working days of receipt of a culture.
+This is achieved by AFB microscopy to confirm the presence of mycobacteria and WGS or MALDI-TOF MS for identification of cultures.